ladybug-tools/spider/sandbox/build-well/README.md

 * 11:30 ~ start r3. working on ui/css
 * 12:33 ~ UI cleaned up.
 No more details/summary. all html files controlled from container file
-	* start fixing bugs in adjacent-buildings.html
+	* start fixing bugs in adjacent-objects.html
 * 13:26 ~ most everything good in AB and G. Added floors, roof and internal walls to box shape.
 Now star L Shape

 * 15:15 ~  R4 started.
 Box shape in its own file.
 Will try to replicate with L Shape
 * 18:57 ~ BS * LS both operating quite well

-abbreviations relate to names of HTML files; ab = adjacent-buildings.html
+abbreviations relate to names of HTML files; ab = adjacent-objects.html

 ### 2017-09-20 ~ Theo

 * 14:56 ~  Start R2
-* Rebuilding in 'everything is a recipe' style.
+* Reobject in 'everything is a recipe' style.
 Using mnu-template & test-threejs basic
 * 16:15 ~ 'Site Context' looking good
-* 17:47 ~ adjacent buildings.html looking good
+* 17:47 ~ adjacent objects.html looking good
 * 22:23 ~ Geometry.html is working
 * 22:56 ~ Currently three separate standalone scripts
 	* Makes testing and coding and understanding what's going on a bit easier